 It is certainly a good business to start in coconut farming in Nigeria.
 This is a kind of farming that is more rewarding when done on a large scale – having a coconut plantation.
 The high demand for coconut seed by coconut industries in Nigeria has made the profitability of the farming business.
 These manufacturers utilize the seeds in the production of margarine or for broiling.

-Also, the roots are utilized for textile and color by clothing industries, etc. However, Nigeria is the eighteenth-largest producer of coconut in the world, you can see the picture of how productive the farming is in the country.
-If you are contemplating on what’s involved in getting started, this article will highlight more on that.
+Also, the roots are utilized for textile and color by clothing industries, etc. However, Nigeria is the eighteenth-largest producer of coconut in the world.
+You can see the picture of how productive farming is in the country.
+If you are contemplating what’s involved in getting started, this article will highlight more on that.

 Is Coconut Farming Profitable?

 Let us perceive how income-generating coconut farming is.
 Let’s just do a typical example from what is obtained in a real case.
 Assuming you have 100 coconut trees and each tree brings out 200 nuts and you sold each nut for 100 Naira.
 By doing the simple mathematics 100 Naira × 200 nuts gives you ₦20,000.
 Then for the 100 trees you have: 20,000 × 100 trees = ₦2,000,000.
 Without much talk, this is to say for 100 coconut trees you will make nothing under 2 million in a year.

 Just like any other agricultural farming in Nigeria, coconut planting requires following a process.
 Starting from when the seed is put into the ground down to when it reaches time for harvest, there are many important things involved in the process.

 The following are the step-by-step instructions on how to start coconut farming in Nigeria: